Organic substances in water. Organic substances in aquatic systems. Organic substances in natural waters

 4. What waters belong to the class of ultra-fresh?

-5. What waters belong to the category of brines?
+5. What waters are classified as brines?

 Organic carbon